mrshinx/AnRPG-Edited/README.md

 #### Detailed changes:
 - Enemy now starts with base level cap of 20.
 The cap then raises for each unique boss kill based on NPC growth per boss value, configurable in setting. *(NPCUtils.cs line 143)*
 - Enemy spawns with randomized level around the cap with a range of -7 to +3 level.
 Bosses randomly get 10-25 increased level above the cap.
-- Formulas for HP/Damage of NPC/Bosses nerfed. *(NPCUtils.cs line 628, 642, 649)*
+- Formulas for HP/Damage of NPC/Bosses nerfed. *(NPCUtils.cs line 637, 641, 652, 654)*
 - Formulas for Defense reworked.
 Now enemy defense matters.
 This is implemented to increase enemy survivability without the need of continuously increasing enemy HP.
-Moreover,     this can prevent tank classes from investing all to defense stat and can still do damage. *(NPCUtils.cs line 657,659)*
+Moreover,     this can prevent tank classes from investing all to defense stat and can still do damage. *(NPCUtils.cs line 662,664)*
 - Added scaling post-Plantera.
-After Plantera has been defeated, enemies get stronger. *(NPCUtils.cs line 629)*
+After Plantera has been defeated, enemies get stronger. *(NPCUtils.cs line 630)*
+- Added Defense Multiplier factor.
+Enemies get 50% of their armor value at day 0, up to 100% at day 20.
+This is implemented to help ease the struggle in the very beginning of a new playthrough. *(NPCUtils.cs line 627)*
 ### Misc/QoL/Bug fixes
 - Increase exp gain per hit for weapons to compensate for the damage loss with the nerf. *(RPGPlayer.cs Line 190)*
 - Increase exp gain per hit for armor to compensate for the defense loss with the nerf. *(RPGPlayer.cs Line 630)*